Overthrust (band)

 Overthrust is a four-piece death metal band from Ghanzi, Botswana.

 History

 Overthrust was formed in 2008 in Ghanzi, Botswana.
-The band currently consists of vocalist and bassist Tshomarelo "Vulture Thrust" Mosaka, lead guitarist Shalton "Spencer Thrust" Monnawadikgang, rhythm guitarist Tshepho "Dawg Thrust" Kaisara and drummer Balatedi "Beast Thrust" Folai.
-The previous drummer Gakeitse "Suicide Torment" Bothalentwa passed away on December 25, 2018, after being hit by a car driven by a drunkard in a public bar in Ghanzi, Botswana.
+The band currently consists of vocalist and bassist Tshomarelo "Vulture Thrust" Mosaka, lead guitarist Shalton "Spencer Thrust" Monnawadikgang, rhythm guitarist Godwill Zehst Gabatlwaelwe and drummer Balatedi "Beast Thrust" Folai.
+The previous drummer Gakeitse "Suicide Torment" Bothalentwa died on December 25, 2018, after being hit by a car driven by a drunkard in a public bar in Ghanzi, Botswana.
 The band then replaced him with his uncle, Beast Thrust who was actually the very first Overthrust drummer and also had taught the late drummer-Suicide drums.
+Tshepo Kaisara aka Dawg Thrust, the previous rhythm guitarist, parted ways with Overthrust in December 2023 and was replaced with Godwill Gabatlwaelwe aka Zehst Thrust on rhythm guitar section.
+Zehst is a 19 years old first year student in the University Of Botswana.
+The young man is a long time Overthrust fan who had been jamming Overthrust songs from youtube, since his early childhood and sending Overthrust clips jamming their songs, so when a rhythm guitarist was wanted to replace Dawg, the young man became the first option for Overthrust.